A Hitchhiker's Guide to Understanding Performances of Two-Class Classifiers: Abstract

 \section{Abstract}

 Properly understanding the performances of classifiers is essential in various scenarios.
-However, the literature often relies only on one or two standard scores to compare classifiers, which fails to capture the nuances of application-specific requirements, potentially leading to suboptimal classifier selection.
-Recently, a paper on the foundations of the theory of performance-based ranking introduced a tool, called the \emph{\tile{}}, that organizes an infinity of ranking scores into a 2D map.
-Thanks to the \tile{}, it is now possible to evaluate and compare classifiers efficiently, displaying all possible application-specific preferences instead of having to rely on a pair of scores.
-In this paper, we provide a first hitchhiker's guide for understanding the performances of two-class classifiers by presenting four scenarios, each showcasing a different user profile: a theoretical analyst, a method designer, a benchmarker, and an application developer.
-Particularly, we show that we can provide different interpretative flavors that are adapted to the user's needs by mapping different values on the \tile{}.
-As an illustration, we leverage the newly introduced \tile{} tool and the different flavors to rank and analyze the performances of $74$ state-of-the-art semantic segmentation models in two-class classification through the eyes of the four user profiles.
-Through these user profiles, we demonstrate that the \tile{} effectively captures the behavior of classifiers in a single visualization, while accommodating an infinite number of ranking scores. \footnote{This paper is the third of a trilogy.
-In a nutshell, \paperA presents an axiomatic framework and an infinite family of scores for ranking classifiers.
-In \paperB, we particularize this framework to binary classification and present the \emph{\tile} that organizes these scores (among which $\scorePrecision$, $\scoreTPR$, $\scoreTNR$, $\scoreFBeta[1]$, and $\scoreAccuracy$) in a single plot.
-Finally, this paper (\paperC) provides a guide to using the \tile according to four practical scenarios.
-For that, we present different \tile flavors that are applied to a real case. }
+However, the literature often relies only on one or two standard scores to compare classifiers, which fails to capture the nuances of application-specific requirements.
+The Tile is a recently introduced visualization tool organizing an infinity of ranking scores into a 2D map.
+Thanks to the \tile{}, it is now possible to compare classifiers efficiently, displaying all possible application-specific preferences instead of having to rely on a pair of scores.
+This hitchhiker's guide to understanding the performances of two-class classifiers presents four scenarios showcasing different user profiles: a theoretical analyst, a method designer, a benchmarker, and an application developer.
+We introduce several interpretative flavors adapted to the user's needs by mapping different values on the \tile{}.
+We illustrate this guide by ranking and analyzing the performances of $74$ state-of-the-art semantic segmentation models through the perspective of the four scenarios.
+Through these user profiles, we demonstrate that the \tile{} effectively captures the behavior of classifiers in a single visualization, while accommodating an infinite number of ranking scores.
+Code for mapping the different \tile{} flavors is available in supplementary material.